-Problem solving and mathematical skills (items B1-B2) are assessed mostly via written examinations, but also via assessed coursework, especially in Parts I and II of the programme.
-Problem-solving (B1), in particular, is also a key aspect of the final year project, which is assessed via supervisor's judgment of research work, a written report and an oral examination.
+Problem solving and mathematical skills (items B1, B2) are assessed mostly via written examinations, but also via assessed coursework, especially in Parts I and II of the programme.
 The computing part of the core laboratory (B3) module in Part II is assessed via practical exercises.
-Data interpretation and related decision making (B4) are assessed via practical work, vivas and presentations in the Part 1-3 laboratory modules.
-They are also assessed implicitly in many/most final year projects.
+Data interpretation and related decision making (B4), are assessed via practical work, vivas and presentations in the Part I-II laboratory modules.
+Problem solving (B1) and advanced research skills (B5-B7) are key aspects of the final year project, which is assessed through written reports, seminars and oral examination.